rhempel/fixitinfirmware/posts/next-steps-for-jira-requirements-and-tests.rst

 ----------------------

 As a reminder, this is not a step-by-step tutorial.
-The documentation teams at Jira, Xray and easeRequirements have done a great job putting together guides and API references - so use them.
+The documentation teams at `Jira`_, `Xray`_, and `R4J - easeRequirements`_ have done a great job putting together guides and API references - so use them.
 There are a few things you want to know before setting up a Jira project for requirements and tests that will make your life easier.

+The notes below are probably more confusing than they should be - I ended up having to "explore" the UI more than I would have liked to get things into the correct state.

 #.
 Avoid customizing any issue schemas or workflows until you have had some
    experience with Jira in its default configuration.
-No matter what your current development workflow is, we are focusing on the bottom of the V-Model - and we have to keep things simple.
+No matter what your current development workflow is, we are focusing on the bottom of the `V Model`_ - and we have to keep things simple.

 #.
 Create a blank Company Managed project, not Team Managed if you want
    access to issue schemas and workflows.
 Jira has a number of bundled project